Gezer: Early modern and modern periods

+R.A.
+Stewart Macalister who excavated the ruin in the years 1902–1905 and 1907–1909 has noted that around the year 1869 the mound and other parts of the lands of the village of Abû Shûsheh were acquired by Messrs.
+Bergheim, who had been bankers in Jerusalem.
+Their acquisition of these lands would prove "a fortunate circumstance" for the excavator, as the site was later put at the disposal of the Palestine Exploration Fund.

 Archaeological highlights

 Canaanite water system

-A large Canaanite (Bronze Age) water system comprising a tunnel going down to a spring, similar to those found in Jerusalem, Tel Hazor and Tel Megiddo, was first excavated by Macalister and was re-excavated as part of the 2006-17 campaigns of the Tel Gezer Excavation and Publication Project.
+A large Canaanite (Bronze Age) water system comprising a tunnel going down to a spring, similar to those found in Jerusalem, Tel Hazor and Tel Megiddo, was first excavated by Macalister and was re-excavated as part of the 2006–2017 campaigns of the Tel Gezer Excavation and Publication Project.

-In 2010 a team from the biblically inerrantist New Orleans Baptist Theological Seminary ("NOBTS"), in partnership with the Israeli Parks Authority and the Israeli Antiquities Authority, launched an effort to clear a massive water tunnel, discovered first by Macalister over a hundred years earlier.
+In 2010 a team from the New Orleans Baptist Theological Seminary ("NOBTS"), in partnership with the Israeli Parks Authority and the Israeli Antiquities Authority, launched an effort to clear a massive water tunnel, discovered first by Macalister over a hundred years earlier.
 Macalister never fully excavated the tunnel because a strong storm blew debris back into the tunnel and he considered it too expensive and time consuming to re-excavate the site.
-The NOBTS effort to re-clear and examine the tunnel has been chronicled in multiple sources including the Biblical Archaeology Review and the Baptist Press.

 In 2011 professor Dennis Cole, archaeologist Dan Warner and engineer Jim Parker from NOBTS, and Tsvika Tsuk from the Israeli Parks Authority, led another team in an attempt to finish the effort.
 In just two years the teams removed approximately 299 tons of debris from the ancient water system.

 In 2012, the team uncovered a large sealed cavern about nine meters beyond the water pool and "Macalister's Causeway."

 In 2013, the team began an effort to preserve the ancient Canaanite mudbrick gate and complex near the water system.

-In the Water System: "Most of the first two weeks of the dig were spent searching for the bottom step and cleaning Macalister’s causeway.
+In the Water System: "Most of the first two weeks of the dig were spent searching for the bottom step and cleaning Macalister's causeway.
 Tons of debris and rocks were removed in the process.
 When the bottom step was located and the causeway area clear, the team excavated three probes in the pool area.
-Each of the pool probes reached a depth of more than six feet before the end of the season and the bottom of the pool was discovered in only one probe (Eastern probe) — the one just below the bottom step of the water shaft."
+Each of the pool probes reached a depth of more than six feet before the end of the season and the bottom of the pool was discovered in only one probe (Eastern probe)—the one just below the bottom step of the water shaft."

 The debris removal and excavation continued until the summer of 2017.

-"Gezer calendar"
+Gezer calendar

 One of the best-known finds is the "Gezer calendar".
 This is a plaque containing a text appearing to be either a schoolboy's memory exercises, or a text designated for organising the collection of taxes from farmers.
 Another possibility is that the text was a popular folk song, or child's song, listing the months of the year according to the agricultural seasons.
 It has proved to be of value by informing modern researchers of ancient Middle Eastern script and language, as well as the agricultural seasons.